AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-data-sync.md

     The number of records that need to be re-synchronized varies.
 If you have a large number of records, it can take some time to complete the synchronization process.
 Refer to the **[!UICONTROL Backlog]** metric in the **[!UICONTROL Workflows]** page as the integration application works to complete the syncing process.

-    >[!CAUTION]
+    >[!IMPORTANT]
     >
-    > * If you have selected the **[!UICONTROL Replay Data]** button on any of the table pairs in the **[!UICONTROL Microsoft Dynamics 365 to Campaign]** page then a large load of records (e.g., initial ingest of records, replaying of record data, etc.) could be ingested from Microsoft Dynamics 365 to your Campaign instance.
-To reduce the risk of performance issues which may adversely impact your Campaign instance, it is recommended you stop all Campaign processes (e.g., no marketing activity, no running of workflows, etc.) until after the large load of records has been ingested into Campaign.
-    >
-    > * It is strongly recommended you stop the integration workflow when publishing changes to either Adobe Campaign Standard or Microsoft Dynamics 365.
+    > It is strongly recommended you stop the integration workflow when publishing changes to either Adobe Campaign Standard or Microsoft Dynamics 365.
 Applicable changes include: updates to resources/entities (and their associated fields), links, identifier columns, etc. that are currently in use by tbe integration.
     >

-## Create a new mapping
+## Create a new mapping {#add-a-new-mapping}

 To create a new mapping, follow the steps below:

 1. Click the **[!UICONTROL Add New Mapping]** button.

   ![](assets/d365-to-acs-ui-page-ingress-choose-tables.png)